 The Division of Public Works is responsible for insuring that pedestrian facilities within the County’s rights-of-way, including sidewalks and curb ramps, are accessible to all pedestrians.

 The Division recently inspected all existing pedestrian facilities within County road rights-of-way to determine if they comply with current ADA accessibility standards.
-Results of the Self Evaluation Report of the inspection will be used to plan sidewalk replacement projects.
+Results of the inspection are presented in the County's Self Evaluation Report.
+This information has been used to develop a Transition Plan for sidewalk repair and replacement.

-The Division is also requesting public input regarding existing pedestrian accessibility needs along County roads.
-Residents who wish to provide comments are encouraged to submit a brief description of the barrier to accessibility they currently face to the Office of Transportation Engineering, Division of Public Works.
+The Division encourages public input regarding existing pedestrian accessibility needs along County roads.
+Residents who wish to provide comments may submit a brief description of the barrier to accessibility they currently face to the Office of Transportation Engineering, Division of Public Works.
 Concerned citizens may provide input by sending an email to the Office, or sending a letter by regular mail to:

 Office of Transportation Engineering